 ONC – Authorized Testing Laboratories (ONC-ATLs)

 ONC collaborated with the National Voluntary Laboratory Accreditation Program (NVLAP) to develop and maintain the Healthcare Information Technology Testing Laboratory Accreditation Program administered by NVLAP.
-NVLAP, administered by the National Institute of Standards and Technology (NIST), is responsible for accrediting and overseeing testing laboratories in the ONC Health IT Certification Program (Program).
+NVLAP, administered by the National Institute of Standards and Technology (NIST), is responsible for accrediting and overseeing testing laboratories in the ONC Health IT Certification Program (Certification Program).

-The following ONC-ATLs have been accredited by NVLAP and authorized by ONC to test Health IT Modules under the Program:
+The following ONC-ATLs have been accredited by NVLAP and authorized by ONC to test Health IT Modules under the Certification Program:

 - Drummond Group